bertan-karacora/useful-scripts-and-configs-for-wsl/README.md

 # Useful scripts and configs for WSL

-A collection of useful scripts and configs I made for the default WSL2 system.
+A collection of useful scripts and configs I created for the WSL2 system.

 ## Usage